 Health Conditions Related to Genetic Changes

 Other abnormalities involving the region of chromosome 15 that contains the UBE3A gene can also cause Angelman syndrome.
 These chromosomal changes include rearrangements (translocations) of genetic material or a defect in the region of DNA that controls activation of the UBE3A gene.
-Like mutations within the gene, these chromosomal changes prevent any functional ubiquitin protein ligase E3A from being produced in certain parts of the brain.More About This Health Condition
+Like variants within the gene, these chromosomal changes prevent any functional ubiquitin protein ligase E3A from being produced in certain parts of the brain.More About This Health Condition

 Other Names for This Gene